XXcage/Jenkins-boto3/README.md

       `/.aws` folder for aws , with credentials and config files as per aws format
       `/.dockerhub` folder for dockerhub, with dockerhub-credentials.properties file that contains username and password

-There are 2 main processes:
+There are 2 processes:
 * Main pipeline that can be run using shared library function:
 ```
 @Library("proj3-sharedlib") _
 runBuildDockerfile()
 ```
 or by SCM in jenkins using git and `Jenkinsfile`
-Build a dockerfile, lint test the code and rate it using sonarqube and publish the image to dockerhub.
+>Build a dockerfile, lint test the code and rate it using sonarqube and publish the image to dockerhub.
 * Second pipeline that can be run using shared library function:
 ```
 @Library("proj3-sharedlib") _
 runCronDockerfile()
 ```
 or by SCM in jenkins using git and `cronJenkinsfile`
+>Pull and run a last successful image built by main pipeline.